Bridges of L\'{e}vy processes conditioned to stay positive: Introduction and statement of the results

-Our discussion will use the canonical setup: $X=\paren{X_t}_{t\geq 0}$ denotes the canonical process on the Skorohod space of \cadlag\ trajectories, $\F$ denotes \sa\ generated by $X$ (also written $\sag{X_s,s\geq 0}$), $\paren{\F_t,t\geq 0}$ is the canonical filtration, where $\F_t=\sag{X_s,s\leq t}$ and $\theta_t,t\geq 0$ are the shift operators given by $\imf{\theta_t}{\omega}_s=\omega_{t+s}$.
+Our discussion will use the canonical setup: $X= ( X_t )_{t\geq0}$ denotes the canonical process on the Skorohod space of \cadlag\ trajectories, $\F$ denotes \sa\ generated by $X$ (also written $\sigma ( X_s,s\geq0 )$), $ ( \F_t,t\geq0 )$ is the canonical filtration, where $\F_t=\sigma ( X_s,s\leq t )$ and $\theta_t,t\geq 0$, are the shift operators given by $\theta_t ( \omega )_s=\omega_{t+s}$.
 Emphasis is placed on the various probability measures considered.

-Focus will be placed on two special (Markovian) families of probability measures, denoted $\paren{\p_x,x\in\re}$ and $\paren{\p_x^\uparrow,x\geq 0}$.
+Focus will be placed on two special (Markovian) families of probability measures, denoted $ ( \p_x,x\in\re )$ and $ ( \p_x^\uparrow ,x\geq0 )$.
 The probability measure $\p_0$ corresponds to the law of a L\'evy process: under $\p_0$ the canonical process has independent and stationary increments and starts at $0$.
-Then $\p_x$ is simply the law of $x+X$ under $\p_0$, and under each $\p_x$ the canonical process is Markov and the conditional law of $\paren{X_{t+s},s\geq 0}$ given $\F_t$ is $\p_{X_t}$.
-(Collections of probability measures on Skorohod space satisfying the previous properties are termed Markovian families.)
+Then $\p_x$ is simply the law of $x+X$ under $\p_0$, and under each $\p_x$ the canonical process is Markov and the conditional law of $ ( X_{t+s},s\geq0 )$ given $\F_t$ is $\p_{X_t}$.
+(Collections of probability measures on Skorohod space satisfying the latter property are termed Markovian families.)
 We also make use of the dual L\'evy process by letting $\hat\p_x$ denote the law of $x-X$ under $\p_0$.
-Associated to $\p_x,x\in\re$, $\p_x^\uparrow$ can be interpreted as the law of the L\'evy process conditioned to stay positive; as this event can have probability zero, the precise definition of $\p_x^\uparrow$ requires a Doob $h$-transformation and is deferred to Section \ref{ConditionedLPAndMeanderSection}, where we make use of the general construction of \cite{MR2164035}.
+Associated to $\p_x,x\in\re$, $\p_x^\uparrow$ can be interpreted as the law of the L\'evy process conditioned to stay positive; as this event can have probability zero, the precise definition of $\p_x^\uparrow$ can be described as follows: a~L\'evy process conditioned to stay positive is the (weak) limit of $X$ conditioned to stay positive until an independent exponential $T_\alpha$ of parameter $\alpha$ as $\alpha\to0$ (cf. Chaumont and Doney \cite{MR2164035}, Proposition 1).
+It is actually simpler to actually construct L\'evy processes conditioned to stay positive by a Doob transformation and justifying this passage to the limit afterwards, as recalled in Section \ref {ConditionedLPAndMeanderSection}.